mwanjiku56/Multiplication-App/README.md

+TITLE
-Title- Multilication App for Kids.
+Multilication App for Kids.

-Description
+DESCRIPTION
 This is a simple multiplication application for Kids.

-Core Features
+CORE FEATURES
 Register players.
 Show players Country.
 Display players scores.

-Technologies used.
+TECHNOLOGIES USED.
 JSON Server for DOM Manipulation, event handling and communication with the server.